dathan/blog/content/posts/nft_idea_project.md

 * [Golang Eth](https://ethereum.org/en/developers/docs/programming-languages/golang/) list of resources for go engineers
 * [HardHat](https://hardhat.org/) A recommended JS developer framework for building smart contracts
 * [Truffle](https://www.trufflesuite.com/) The oldest framework, that has set a lot of standards and precendent.
 Many of the projects on github are probably truffle projects
+* [Brownie](https://github.com/eth-brownie/brownie) This is a python framework, depends on Web3.py and is the highest used
+* [Go-Ethereum](https://github.com/ethereum/go-ethereum) Official Golang implementation of the Ethereum protocol.
+GETH is the main ETH CLI client.
+Geth is the main entry point into the ETH network exposing endpoints on top HTTP, WEBSOCKETS, or IPC transports.
+* [GETH Tutorial](https://medium.com/coinmonks/creating-and-exploring-a-private-ethereum-blockchain-using-geth-d71afc5cdcf9) This is a tutorial on how to set up GETH
+* [Go Smart Contract Deploy](https://goethereumbook.org/smart-contract-deploy/) This shows how to deploy a smart contract.